A diverse, close-knit group,

 Philip Lapatha, Artistic Director

-Philip is married to Kimberly Lapatha, a talented music teacher and accompanist.
-They enjoy eating at interesting restaurants, improving their century old West Broadway home, and traveling when possible.
-They are “parents” to two international students from China and Vietnam, and have enjoyed sharing Winnipeg life and family time with 20 overseas students since 2014.
+Philip is married to Kimberly Lapatha, a talented music teacher and mind-reading accompanist.
+They enjoy eating at interesting restaurants, connecting with people in different social circles, and traveling when possible.
+They open their home to international students learning English and have had their lives enriched by sharing Winnipeg life and family time with over 25 overseas students since 2014.
 Philip is thankful to his parents for the piano lessons in his early years and the continued support through life’s musical journeys.

 Kimberly Lapatha, Accompanist